mullvad/mullvadvpn-app/docs/security.md

 This state locks the firewall so no traffic can flow (except the always active exceptions) and informs the user what the problem is.
 The user must then explicitly click disconnect in order to unlock the firewall and get access to the internet again.

+If the firewall integration fails, so this state fails to block traffic.
+Then it is not much left the app can do to prevent leaks.
+It then informs the user of the seriousness of the situation.

 ## Kill switch